vkbo/novelWriter/docs/source/int_introduction.rst

 .. _Snowflake: https://www.advancedfictionwriting.com/articles/snowflake-method/
 .. _Markdown: https://en.wikipedia.org/wiki/Markdown

-At the core, novelWriter is a multi-document plain text editor.
+At its core, novelWriter is a multi-document plain text editor.
 It uses a markup syntax inspired by Markdown_ to apply simple formatting to the text.
-It is designed for writing fiction, so the formatting features are limited to those relevant for this purpose.
-It is not suitable for technical writing, and it is *not* a full feature Markdown editor.
+It is designed for writing fiction, so the formatting features available are limited to those relevant for this purpose.
+It is *not* suitable for technical writing, and it is *not* a full-feature Markdown editor.

 Your novel project is organised as a collection of separate plain text documents instead of a single, large document.
 The idea here is to make it easier to reorganise your project structure